Tomasso Petto: Life as a criminal and fugitive

 On April 15, 1903, after a violent fight with New York Police Department (NYPD) detectives, Petto was arrested for the murder of Benedetto Madonia, one of the Barrel Murders.
 The police found a pawn ticket belonging to Madonia in Petto's possession.
 Petto was arraigned and held at the New York City Central Jail, known as "the Tombs", pending an inquest.
 However, jail officials released Petto by mistake and he disappeared from New York.
-Petto eventually resurfaced in Pennsylvania, where he became involved in criminal activities with a Black Hand gang in the Scranton, Pennsylvania area.
+Petto eventually resurfaced in Pennsylvania, where he became involved in criminal activities with a Black Hand gang in the Scranton, Pennsylvania.
 In August 1904, a witness implicated Petto in the kidnapping of Vito Laduca, a Morello gang member, but no charges were ever filed.

 Death

-On the evening of October 21, 1905, Tommaso Petto, living under the alias "Luciano Parrino," was on his way home from his butcher shop when he was shot to death in the village of Browntown, near Pittston and Wilkes-Barre, Pennsylvania.
+On the evening of October 21, 1905, Tomasso Petto, living under the alias "Luciano Parrino," was on his way home from his butcher shop when he was shot to death in the village of Browntown, near Pittston and Wilkes-Barre, Pennsylvania.
 The body was described in the press as "fairly riddled with bullets."
-Within a day or so, police were able to determine that "Parrino" was none other than Tommaso Petto.
+Within a day or so, police were able to determine that "Parrino" was none other than Tomasso Petto.
 At the time, it was speculated that the murderer was Giuseppe de Primo, Madonia's brother-in-law.
 De Primo was a New York grocer who had helped the Morello gang distribute counterfeit money.
 Serving a prison sentence when Madonia was murdered, De Primo was later released and allegedly tracked down Petto and killed him.
 However, no arrests were made and Petto's murderer was never found.